-Amazon can be a wonderful resource for both eBooks as well as the old-fashioned hard copy.
+Amazon can be a wonderful resource for both eBooks as well as old-fashioned hardcopy.

 This may also be a good time to keep that line of communication open with your partner if you will be co-parenting an adopted child.

-Be mindful of each other’s concerns, fears, and make sure to validate your partner’s thoughts by simply being a good listener void of judgement.
+Be mindful of each other’s concerns, fears, and make sure to validate your partner’s thoughts by simply being a good listener and void of judgment.

 The wait time can be difficult for both of you, and sharing your thoughts rather than bottling them up will help with healthy communication.